-Complaints received by the institution about compliance with the Standards and complaints regarding the Welsh language can be made through the university's Complaints Procedure.
-This procedure is published on our website and a copy is available on request in each of our offices open to the public.
-Complaints can be made by using the interactive electronic form on our website or by contacting the university via email, letter or telephone.
-The complaints procedure, including the Commissioner's process of dealing with complaints, were referred to in the presentations on the Language Standards to staff.
+Complaints received by the institution about compliance with the Standards and complaints regarding the Welsh language can be made through University's Complaints Procedure which is available on our website.
+Complaints can be made by using the interactive electronic form on our website or by contacting the University via email, letter or telephone.
+The complaints procedure, including the Commissioner's process of dealing with complaints, are referred to in the training on the Standards to staff.